LukasNiessen/tdd-bdd/README.md

 It takes time and practice to "master TDD".

-## Combine them (TDD + BDD)
+## Combine them (TDD + BDD)!

 TDD and BDD complement each other.
+It's best to use both.

 TDD ensures your code is correct by driving development through failing tests and the Red-Green-Refactor cycle.
 BDD ensures your tests focus on what the system should do, not how it does it, by emphasizing behavior over implementation.

 Write TDD-style tests to drive small, incremental changes (Red-Green-Refactor).
 Structure those tests with a BDD mindset, specifying behavior in clear, outcome-focused scenarios.
 This approach yields code that is: